Martturi/CV_master/react/public/template.md

 application.
 Mikko’s clients were e.g. Company A, Company B, and Company C.
 Additionally, his responsibilities included leading team of 15 developers and senior technical expert, and product owner in R&D projects.
-Keywords:
+> Keywords:

-##Idean, 5/2007-3/2009
+#**Idean, 5/2007-3/2009**
 ###UI Specialist, Coach
 At Idean’s research department, Mikko’s responsibilities included usability testing, conceptualisation research and service design.
 Additionally, he acted as a coach in several projects, helping clients through the project.
-Keywords:
+> Keywords:
 Projects include:
 Company Y, Further development of web service, 1-12/2008
 • Mikko worked as an UI designer and conceptualiser
 • Mikko was planning and implementing Company Y’s new web service for corporate customers
-### Keywords: xxx, xxx, xxx
+> Keywords: xxx, xxx, xxx

-####PREVIOUS EMPLOYMENT

-##Company X, Coaching, 12/2007-3/2008
+###**Company X, Coaching, 12/2007-3/2008**
-*  Mikko worked as a coach for Company X, who was simultaneously working on a large scale development project
+Mikko worked as a coach for Company X, who was simultaneously working on a large scale development project.

-* .
 Mikko organised three separate trainings, where he sparred personnel working on the large development project, helping them through the project

-*  The trainings received a lot of good feedback and the client’s development project was also successful
+The trainings received a lot of good feedback and the client’s development project was also successful
-### Keywords: xxx, xxx, xxx
+> Keywords: xxx, xxx, xxx

-####CERTIFICATES
+####Education
-##Master of Science, Helsinki University of Technology, 2002-2008
+#**Master of Science, Helsinki University of Technology, 2002-2008**
 Information Networks
 Major: Ihmisläheiset tietojärjestelmät
 Minor: International Design Business Management Master’s thesis: xxx

-##Non-graduate studies, Aalto University School of Science, 2011-2012
+#**Non-graduate studies, Aalto University School of Science, 2011-2012**
 Courses after graduation at the Department of Computer Science

 • Advanced module of user interfaces and usability, 2012

 • Continuous Integration advanced course, 2010

 ####CERTIFICATES